BJP set to conquer entire North East: 10 SDF MLAS join saffron party

 New Delhi, Aug 13: In a big win for the BJP, 10 MLAs from the Sikkim Democratic Front had joined the party.

 10 MLAs from the Sikkim Democratic Front except its chief, Pawan Kumar Chamling have joined the BJP on Tuesday.
-Chamling is one of the longest serving chief minsters os the state.
+Chamling is one of the longest serving chief ministers of the state.

 The ten MLAs joined the BJP in the presence of the party's working president, J P Nadda and BJP's general secretary Ram Madhav.